AnaD3v/AnaD3v/README.md

 I'm a software developer passionate about turning concepts into functional code, always eager to take on new challenges and constantly learn.

 ## 🛠 Skills
-JavaScript, React.Js, Puppeteer, Express, Electron, C#, .NET Framework
+JavaScript, React.Js, Puppeteer, Express, Electron, Python, Flask, C#, .NET Framework

 ## 🔗 Links